brugal/wolfcamql/README-wolfcam.txt

   The following syntax is invalid:
     pow(10, 2)  // invalid

-* additional vars that can be read: 'end' (vector) (can also be written), 'cgtime' server time, 'team', 'clientnum', 'enemy', 'teammate', 'ineyes' (is it first person view), 'surfacetype', 'gametype' (0: ffa, 1: duel, 2: single player, 3: tdm, 4: clan arena, 5: ctf, 9: freezetag)
+* additional vars that can be read: 'end' (vector) (can also be written), 'cgtime' server time, 'team', 'clientnum', 'enemy', 'teammate', 'ineyes' (is it first person view), 'surfacetype', 'gametype' (see cg_gametype description in ql hud extensions)

 * additional vars for reading and writing:  t0 up to t9  and v0 up to v9